selvinortiz/craft.spamguard/readme.md

 ----
 #### 0.4.6
-- Removes class constancts for plugin properties
+- Removes class constants for plugin properties
-- Adds `plugin.json` to define the plugin metadata
+- Adds plugin.json` to define the plugin metadata
 - Cleans up trailing spaces and enforces new line (EOF)

 ----